Skip to content

 The Music curriculum at Sir William Robertson Academy provides the students with opportunities for personal development through the exploration of performance, creation, and aural analysis of music from different cultures and time periods.
 Students develop the qualities of self-expression and communication as they consider the key elements of music and key stylistic features of given genres of music to convey intent.

 The Key Stage 3 Music curriculum is based on the National Curriculum for Music, and introduces concepts and material from the Level 1/2 Tech Award in Music Practice to prepare students for their learning journey in Key Stage 4.
-We study a wide range of music from Western Classical, to Modern and World Music, looking at both notated pieces and chord charts to improvisations in the three disciplines of performance, creation, and aural analysis to develop students’ knowledge and confidence practically and theoretically.
+We study a wide range of music studying the three disciplines of performance, composition, and production to develop students’ knowledge and confidence practically and theoretically.

 Throughout Key Stage 3 and Key Stage 4, opportunities are highlighted for career pathways related to the tasks they undertake, and learning links are made to progression to Post-16 destinations, and pathways into the wider world of work.